cwilmott/digitalgeographies/readme.md

 Hi there!
 This is the Digital Geographies GitHub repository!

-You will find details of the Studios in the `studios` file, including the worksheets.
+You will find details of the Studios in the [studios](https://cwilmott.github.io/digitalgeographies/studios/) file, including the worksheets.

-My github.io website is in the `website` folder.

 (If you're interested, this file is written in markdown - or .md.
 It's really easy to use, and more details can be found [here](https://www.markdownguide.org).)